rgildiaz/ITI/pxeboot.md

 About half of the NUC's that I used came accross this issue:

 1. **The NUC network boots like normal**.
 It is assigned an IP by the DHCP server and it retrieves the ShredOS kernel and associated files correctly.
 2. **ShredOS is automatically booted as normal**.
-As described above, the PXE boot menu appears as normal, and due to the ``TIMEOUT 10`` that was set, ShredOS is automatically loaded after 1 second.
+The PXE boot menu appears as normal, and due to the ``TIMEOUT 10`` that was set, ShredOS is automatically loaded after 1 second.
 3. **Instead of opening, an error log begins**.
 The system switches to ``runlevel: 0`` and shuts down.

 Here is a recreation of the log: